tech · 06 Jan 2025

 The architecture of a remote health monitoring system is multi-layered, comprising five core components that enable uninterrupted data flows within the system.

-Remote monitoring devices, that range from EKG/ECG, sleep trackers, smartwatches, blood pressure monitors, and other wireless hardware, make up the sensing layer of the architecture.
-They collect specific health data, including vitals, weight, blood pressure, and more, and then transmit this data to the dedicated mobile app via Bluetooth.
-In the case of direct-to-cloud connectivity, devices send the data directly to the cloud via the internet.
+Remote monitoring devices that range from EKG/ECG, sleep trackers, smartwatches, blood pressure monitors, and other wireless hardware make up the sensor layer of the architecture.
+They collect (and sometimes store) specific health data, including vitals, weight, blood pressure, and more, and then transmit this data to the dedicated mobile app via Bluetooth or directly to the cloud via the Internet.

 Patient interface

-Patient-facing RPM apps team up with medical devices to collect real-time physiological data.
+Patient-facing RPM apps team up with medical devices to collect real-time health data.
 The app also provides an interface for manual data input, allowing patients to log in symptoms and medication intake.

 Remote patient monitoring apps are usually augmented with visualizations, allowing patients to track their health trends over time.
 Such apps can also tap telemedicine capabilities, providing video conferencing tools for appointments, follow-ups, prescribing drugs, and virtual consultations.